 Low Cost Spay/Neuter

 We offer low cost, high quality spay/neuter surgeries for cats and dogs to clients four days a week by appointment.
 We do pediatric spay/neuter, so we can spay/neuter kittens and puppies.
 Please give us a call at (309) 787-6830 ext.
 26 or 27 to schedule an appointment.

 Drive Up Wellness Clinic

 If you want a low cost but quality option for vaccinations, heartworm testing, nail trims, and parasite prevention products, please visit us for Clinic!
-You do not need an appointment, and hours are Wednesdays with sign in between 1 and 3:30 p.m., and the first Saturday of every month with sign in between 9 a.m. and noon.
+You do not need an appointment, and hours are Wednesdays with sign in between 1 and 3:30 p.m., and the first Saturday of the month from 9:00 am to Noon.
 We are unable to see sick or injured animals, but can share information about full service veterinarians with you.

 We partner with schools throughout the Quad Cities area to provide quality educational programs to teach young people how to be pet caretakers, how pets improve our lives, and the impact they can have on the lives of animals.
 We visit schools and host a variety of groups in the Education Center at the shelter.